PyLadiesGermany/pycon-us-2024-workshop/README.md

 Join us in this journey towards a more sustainable future in tech and a better planet for everyone.

 This workshop has been developed for PyCon US 2024 by @Simpcyclassy and @sleepypioneer.
-It is developed on top of iterations of this material by @Vinesse, @emilywoods, and originally developed by @jasongwartz and @sleepypioneer.
+It is developed on top of iterations of this material by @Vinesse, @emilywoods, which was originally developed by @jasongwartz and @sleepypioneer.

 ---
-WIP

 ### Objective

 In the directory `app/`, we have an application that runs a Python web server with the endpoint `/carbon_intensity`.
 It displays the total carbon intensity for a given zone.
 We want to start observing the behavior of this application at runtime by tracking and exporting metric data.